TEChRupam100/Tech_demo1/README.md

 # Tech_demo1
-This is first Github repository
+This is first Git repository
+Author- Rupam Dutta.